pirelaurent/p5_animationFramework/chapters/chap999-Environt.md

   I use a few percent to rectify **.obj** files for p5 sketches:
   *import obj - scale /move/ rotate / center  - export obj*

+## known problems
+The js files are not organized with controled dependancies...
+Sometimes a full reload fails (chrome command shit r) with errors.
+Just have to retry one or two times.
+All the samples were verified.